 Once I started my journey, I not only learnt that there are loads of places to buy the brands I need/wanted at decent prices, there are a plethora of British brands that I can try too such as the amazing Flora & Curl!

 Anyway, the reason I thought that these co-washes would be a good idea is because of the list of things they DON’T have in them.
 No “Sulfates, Detergents, Lather, Phthalates, Petrolatum, Mineral Oil or Harsh Chemicals.”
 Almost begs the question of what is left in there?
-These are the ingredients that have been added to hair care for years that no one batted an eyelid at and now they can create effective products without them?
+These are the ingredients that have been added to hair care for years that no one batted an eyelid at.
+Now they can create effective products without them?
 It was worth a try.
-As things turned out, this became the kids co-wash while I ended up using the Palmer’s Olive Oil Formula Olive Repleneshing Conditioner instead.
+As things turned out, this became the kids co-wash while I ended up using the Palmer’s Olive Oil Formula Replenishing Conditioner instead.

 It gives an amount that you should use and I have to say I can get on board with this.
 No dime sized amount here and by the way dime sized means nothing to most of us on this side of the Atlantic.
 Here we have a product junkies dream – 20-40 pumps of product.
 Yes you heard me right, up to 40 pumps for longer and thicker hair.
 This was a great opportunity to play counting games with the kids.
 They even started arguing over who should have more!

-The product claims to cleanse, condition, deep condition and detangle.
+The product claims to cleanse, condition, deep condition AND detangle.
 It definitely had their hair feeling clean and moisturised, I never had an issue with it feeling soft after use.
 I would leave it on as long as I could before washing out.
 I suppose it was deep conditioning, even if only a little and then there’s the detangling.
-When I finally built up the courage to try to detangle with a wide tooth comb, it felt like it had a lot of slip but bear in mind I was using a lot of product.
+When I finally built up the courage to try to detangle with a wide tooth comb, it felt like it had a lot of slip.
+Bear in mind though, I was using a lot of product.
+Twenty to forty pumps!

 Let’s keep growing together!